modir/laminas-book/docs/routing.md

 of the route in the priority list (routes with higher priority will be visited first).
 If you omit the `priority` key, the routes will be visited in the LIFO [^lifo] order.

-> Routes having equal priority will be visited in the LIFO order.
-Thus, for the best performance, you should
+!!! note
-> register routes that will match most often in the last turn, and least common routes should be registered first.
+    Routes having equal priority will be visited in the LIFO order.
+Thus, for the best performance, you should register routes that will match most often in the last turn, and least common routes should be registered first.

 [^lifo]: LIFO (stands for Last In, First Out) is used to organize items in a stack, where
          the topmost item, which is added last, is taken out first.